Local-first design

 What leaves your machine

-The local icuvisor process calls intervals.icu’s public API and sends tool responses to the local MCP client process. icuvisor does not host athlete data on an icuvisor server, and there is no icuvisor SaaS account in the normal local setup.
+The local icuvisor process calls intervals.icu’s public API and sends tool responses to the local MCP client process.
+Local mode does not host athlete data on an icuvisor server or create an icuvisor SaaS account.

 Your chosen AI client may send conversation content to its model provider according to that client’s own terms and settings. icuvisor’s job is to keep the intervals.icu credential out of the conversation and provide the smallest useful data response for each tool call.